-Speaking of maintenance, carpet needs vacuuming at least weekly and should be deep cleaned at least once a year or every six months depending on if you have pets and kids.
+Speaking of maintenance, carpets need vacuuming weekly and should be deep cleaned at least once a year or every six months – if you have pets or kids.

 But, concrete is much simpler to maintain.
-Simply do a deep clean and apply a new layer of concrete sealer every three to five years and consider a touch up of stain after a decade or so of heavy foot traffic.
+Simply do a deep clean, apply a new layer of concrete sealer every three to five years, and consider a stain touch-up after a decade of heavy foot traffic.
 Concrete needs little other attention over the years unless it’s time for a visual update.

 Carpet may have a reputation for being comfortable to roll on, but concrete can take what pets and kids dish out over the years without scratching or chipping.

-A new house full of carpet can become stained and worn within a few months if there’s a busy crew playing on it and tracking in dirt.
-Or if you happen to spill even a drop of red wine or coffee.
+A new house full of carpet can become stained and worn within a few months with a busy crew playing on it and tracking in dirt.
+Imagine spilling even a drop of red wine or coffee.

 It’s very hard for pets and kids to damage concrete floors.
-When there is a stain or spill, there are plenty of options for cleaning or buffing it out depending on the severity.
+When stains or spills occur, there are multiple options for cleaning or buffing them out depending on the severity.
 It’s also easy to design a custom mix of various concrete stain colors to disguise future marks and messes, which is practically impossible with most carpets.

-If these facts make concrete vs. carpet flooring sound like an appealing addition, check out our selection of beautiful concrete stain products here at Direct Colors.
-By creating the highest quality products and resources and working with industry experts, we’re making it as easy as possible to decorate and customize new or old concrete floors.
+If these facts make concrete vs. carpet flooring sound like an appealing addition, check out our selection of beautiful concrete stain products.
+By creating the highest quality products and tutorials, we’re making it as easy as possible to decorate and customize new or old concrete floors!